Food Programs

 Photo of a Glendale food shelf employee offering produce from a box.

-Located in the Prospect Park neighborhood of Minneapolis, the Glendale Food Shelf provides food support to families living in Glendale Town Homes.
+Located in the Prospect Park neighborhood of Minneapolis, the Glendale Food Shelf provides food support to families living in Glendale Town Homes and is open to the public.

 We opened the food shelf in 2009, in partnership with Minneapolis Public Housing Authority (MPHA), and with additional support from Hennepin County, faith communities, businesses, and community organizations.

-Glendale Food Shelf supplies a wide variety of food items, including fresh fruits and vegetables and culturally-specific foods that are staples to the diets of community members.
-Each family member is eligible to receive a monthly allocation of 25 pounds of food.
-Participants can shop multiple times during the month until the total household food allocation is reached.
+Glendale Food Shelf supplies a wide variety of food items, including fresh fruits and vegetables, and culturally-familiar foods that are staples to the diets of community members.
+Participants can visit the food shelf twice per month.

 Eligibility: